datacarpentry/spreadsheets-socialsci/_episodes/06-Exporting data.md

 would simply try to display the characters in the compressed data file.

-## Exercise
+> ## Exercise
+>

-1. Copy an .xlsx file and rename it as a .zip file.
+> 1. Copy an .xlsx file and rename it as a .zip file.
-   Extract the folders/files form the .zip file
+>    Extract the folders/files form the .zip file
-   Find the XML file corresponding to one of the tabs in the spreadsheet and open it in any text editor.
+>    Find the XML file corresponding to one of the tabs in the spreadsheet and open it in any text editor.
-   Can you find the spreadsheet data in it?
+>    Can you find the spreadsheet data in it?
 How easy would it be to use in this format?
-2. Try opening a .xlsx file directly into a Text editor.
+> 2. Try opening a .xlsx file directly into a Text editor.
-   Can you find the spreadsheet data in it?
+>    Can you find the spreadsheet data in it?
 How easy would it be to use in this format?
+{: .challenge}

 ## Saving spreadsheet data as a csv file